 All stains are created equal

 If you think you can use the same laundry detergent for coffee stains as baby formula, you might need to rethink that plan.
 “The stain’s type actually determines how you can remove it,” the laundry experts at Carbona tell Reader’s Digest.
 They take stain removal seriously.
-In fact, Carbona has a collection of nine different stain removers called Stain Devils that are specially formulated to remove tough stains each and every time.
+In fact, Carbona has a stain scrubber that can get anything from chocolate to blood stains out of any t-shirt, as well as a collection of nine different stain removers called Stain Devils that are specially formulated to remove tough stains each and every time.
 Here’s a quick guide on how you can remove every type of stain.

 You can use hand soap to thoroughly wash clothes

 It’s happened to the best of us.
 You put in a load of laundry and then realize that you’re out of laundry detergent.
 As a last resort, would hand soap do the job?
 “While hand soap will, to some extent, clean your clothes, it will not do an effective job since soap for the body has more gentle chemicals,” Leanne Stapf, COO of The Cleaning Authority, tells Reader’s Digest.
 “It is best to use items that have the right amount of stronger chemicals to provide a deep clean.”
 These are some of the safest laundry detergents you can buy.